Blanket vs. Scheduled Personal Property Coverage

 Approximately two-thirds of American homes are underinsured.
 Here are nine warning signs that your dwelling coverage, personal property limits, or ALE coverage may fall short when you need them most.

-Open Perils vs. Named Perils: The Most Important Distinction in Your Insurance Policy
+Open Perils vs. Named Perils: The Key Policy Distinction

-Understanding the difference between open perils and named perils coverage, how the HO-3 splits them between dwelling and contents, why the burden of proof changes everything, and what you can do to close the gap.
+The open perils vs. named perils split: how the HO-3 divides dwelling and personal property, why the burden of proof shifts, and how to close the gap.

-Peak Season Endorsement: Protecting Seasonal Inventory Spikes That Standard Limits Miss
+Peak Season Endorsement for Seasonal Inventory Spikes

 Personal Property & Contents Claims